HW-VMCL/hw-vmcl.github.io/_pages/about.md

 I enjoy researching the working principles of neural networks and designing neural networks that are in harmony with the characteristics of data.
 I am always fascinated by the exploration of the unknown.

+**Tips**: I will graduate in the fall of 2025, and I am looking for a job in computational photography, AIGC, or multimodal processing.

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 One paper accepted by ECCV 2024.